neoforged/Documentation/docs/concepts/events.md

 ### Priority

 Event handlers can optionally get assigned a priority.
 The `EventPriority` enum contains five values: `HIGHEST`, `HIGH`, `NORMAL` (default), `LOW` and `LOWEST`.
-Events are executed from highest to lowest priority, with undefined order for two events of the same priority.
+Event handlers are executed from highest to lowest priority.
+If they have the same priority, they fire in registration order on the main bus, which is roughly related to mod load order, and in exact mod load order on the mod bus (see below).

 Priorities can be defined by setting the `priority` parameter in `IEventBus#addListener` or `@SubscribeEvent`, depending on how you attach event handlers.
 Note that priorities are ignored for events that are fired in parallel.